anna-dang/review_app/README.md

 ### Heroku App

-Follow this link to connect to the Hotel Review Classifier [Heroku App](https://dangela-review-app.herokuapp.com/predict) developed from this project.
+Follow this link to connect to the Hotel Review Classifier [Heroku App](https://dangela-review-app.herokuapp.com/predict) developed from this project (app may take a few moments to load).
 The app will function as a demonstration of how the communication tool will perform.

 Input a hotel review and click 'Classify'.
 The app will return a 'flag' or 'pass' status.
 Meaning: whether the review is 'flagged' for immediate guest recovery or if it 'passes' and can be left for regular attention.
 The app also returns a predicted review numerical score.